 Medications like Wegovy can cost around $1,349 for a month’s supply.
 Insurance coverage varies.
 Some plans cover these drugs, especially for diabetes.
 Medicare Part D may also cover them for other health issues.
 Many manufacturers offer savings programs.

-Medications work best with a low-calorie diet and exercise.
-Healthcare providers stress the need for these lifestyle changes.
-Together, they lead to better and more lasting weight loss than either alone.
+Medications are most effective when combined with a low-calorie diet and regular exercise.
+Healthcare providers emphasize the importance of these lifestyle changes.
+Together, they lead to better and more lasting weight loss medications prescribed by doctors than either alone.

 ,349 for a month’s supply.
 Insurance coverage varies.
 Some plans cover these drugs, especially for diabetes.
 Medicare Part D may also cover them for other health issues.
 Many manufacturers offer savings programs.